How to use the Windows find files feature

 To run the Windows find, click Start and then click Find or Search (varies depending on version of Windows).
 Finally, click the option to Find Files or Folders.
 This should open a folder similar to the below illustrated example.

 The "named" or "Search for files or folders named" field is where you would type the name of the file you are looking for on the computer.
 This field allows the user to use any numbers or letters on the keyboard and also support wild characters such as * or %.

 The "containing text" field enables you to search for files that contains text you are trying to find.
 For example, you may be looking for a file that contains the phrase "computer help", typing computer help in this field will find any file that contains these words.
-Keep in mind that some program files such as Microsoft Word or Microsoft Excel files will encrypt the data when saved and therefore may be unable to find plain text words such as computer or help.
+Keep in mind that some files (e.g. Microsoft Word or Microsoft Excel files) encrypt data when saved and therefore cannot be found using plain text searches.

 The "Look in" field allows you to specify where you want to look on the hard drive for the files.
 If you do not know where the file is located, point look in to search the whole drive instead of just a folder.
 For example, specify the C:\ drive.

 Once all the required text has been entered you can click the Find Now button to start the search.